nataliagullon/segmentation-retinal-lesions/README.md

 The code is implemented in Python using Keras framework running on top of TensorFlow.

+Retinal lesions (Microaneurysms, Haemorrhages, Soft Exudates and Hard Exudates) are segmented in funduscopy images with U-Net and adversarial training.

 The Indian Diabetic Retinopathy Image Dataset (IDRiD) from the Diabetic Retinopathy: Segmentation and Grading Challenge is used for this project.
-Retinal lesions (Microaneurysms, Haemorrhages, Soft Exudates and Hard Exudates) are segmented in funduscopy images.